History of the Golden State Warriors: 2006–07: The "We Believe" era

-2007–2009: Rebuilding
+2007–09: Roster reconstruction

-After reestablishing itself as a playoff contender in the past season, the team set high expectations for itself.
+After re-establishing itself as a playoff contender in the past season, the team set high expectations for itself.
 A much challenging year was foreseeable because the "We Believe" generation of Warriors had already gotten attention of the whole league.
 Shooting guard Jason Richardson was also traded to the Charlotte Bobcats for rookie Brandan Wright.
 To make things harder, Stephen Jackson received a 7-game suspension for his firearm incident.
 The absence of Jackson hurt the Warriors, as the team opened the season with six straight losses.
 Things immediately turned around with Jackson's return.
 The Warriors quickly fought back into playoff position.
 Monta Ellis's rise, Baron Davis's solid injury-free season (21.6 points, 8 assists, 4.6 rebounds per game), and an overall improvement in chemistry, led to the good play of the team after Jackson's return.
 It was the first time the Warriors had three players average 20 points per game since the T-M-C era (Davis at 21.7, Ellis at 20.7, Jackson at 20.1).

 On January 29, 2008, the Warriors signed Chris Webber for the rest of the season.
 But the Warriors offense was too fast for Webber and he ended up playing only nine games.
 The team remained in playoff contention until the last week of the season.
 On April 14, 2008, the Warriors were officially eliminated from playoff contention after losing to the Phoenix Suns 122–116 in Phoenix.
 Despite finishing with a 48–34 record—their highest winning percentage in 14 years—they finished two games out of the playoffs in a conference where every playoff team won 50 games.
 The Warriors sold out nearly every home game during the season averaging 19,631 per game, the highest in team history.

 On June 30, 2008, Baron Davis opted out of the last year of his contract with Golden State.
 Days before July 9, when teams were officially allowed to sign free agents, he had verbally agreed to a five-year, $65 million deal with the Los Angeles Clippers.

 To replace Davis, Golden State offered Gilbert Arenas and Elton Brand lucrative contracts, but Arenas re-signed with the Washington Wizards and Elton Brand signed with the Philadelphia 76ers.
 With the 14th pick of the 2008 NBA draft, the Warriors selected and signed Anthony Randolph out of LSU.
 On July 10, Golden State inked Clipper free agent Corey Maggette to a five-year, $50 million deal.